AmrAhmed11/Plotter/README.md

 # Plotter
- simple GUI to plot equation inputed by the user
+ simple GUI to plot equation inputed by the user.

+---
+## samples